CraigClem/SpaceInvader-Game/README.md

 ### Space Invader Movement

-To move the invaders accross the grid I created 3 funtions to handle each step of movement which are:
+To move the invaders across the grid I created 3 funtions to handle each step of movement which are:

 ```js